wgsl-analyzer/wgsl-analyzer/editors/code/README.md

 ### Diagnostics

-wgsl-analyer will support diagnostics for parsing errors, and optionally (by default yes) type errors and naga-reported validation errors.
+wgsl-analyzer will support diagnostics for parsing errors, and optionally (by default yes) type errors and naga-reported validation errors.
 You can also additionally enable diagnostics for naga parsing errors.

 ```json